maptiler/maptiler-sdk-js/readme.md

 // The TURBO color ramp, just like all the built-ins, is defined in [0, 1],
 // but we can rescale it to fit the range of temperature [-18, 38]°C (equivalent to [0, 100]F)
-// and this actually createc a clone of the original TURBO const temperatureTurbo = ColorRampCollection.TURBO.scale(-18, 38);
+// and this actually creates a clone of the original TURBO const temperatureTurbo = ColorRampCollection.TURBO.scale(-18, 38);

 // What's the color at 0°C (or 32F) ?